 Steps to take for an Adult who is Showing the Signs of ADHD

 We understand that ADHD can have real consequences for people living with the disorder.
 Therefore, it is important to know that when symptoms are managed well, they have much less of an impact on daily life.

 If you think that you or someone you care about has ADHD, and the symptoms are disrupting everyday life, an initial assessment with a specialist is recommended.
 Priory has numerous practitioners who are able to make diagnoses and offer treatment.

 The specialist will carry out a full clinical assessment to determine whether ADHD is the correct diagnosis.
 They will also look for other problems such as anxiety and depression.

 As part of the assessment, they will typically ask if symptoms have been apparent since childhood, as it is thought that ADHD can’t develop in adulthood for the first time.
 Discussing this with parents and other family members, while also looking at old school reports, can help a person to determine this.

 Treatment for adult ADHD can include medication and counselling.
 The treatment that people receive will be based on their own circumstances, to make sure that it is as effective as possible.

-At Priory, our therapy gives people the opportunity with develop skills related to organisation, time-management and problem solving.
+At Priory, our therapy gives people the opportunity to develop skills related to organisation, time-management and problem solving.
 It also helps with the management of impulsive behaviours and anger, while boosting self-esteem and improving relationships with family, friends and co-workers.

 Couples and family therapy sessions can also be provided at Priory to help those living with someone who has ADHD.